ll0ruc/MOGANED/README.md

 ## Usage

-To run this code, you need to:
+### Preparations

 1、put the processed data into ./data, or you can modify path in constant.py.

 2、put word embedding file into ./data, or you can modify path in constant.py.
 (You can download GloVe embedding here: https://nlp.stanford.edu/projects/glove/)

 ### Train
 ```